 Café class: students cook meals and snacks, prepare barista coffees and serve students and staff through the coffee shop program.

 Fareshare visit: VCAL students get to work in a commercial kitchen helping to prepare meals for food insecure people

-Photo: Ms Barker's Instagram Live cooking class for Sunshine College students were a hit during remote learning in 2020.
+Photo: Ms Barker's Instagram Live cooking class for Sunshine College was successful in connecting with students during remote learning.